oguzhanKomcu/Design_Patterns/Behavioral_Patterns/Command_Design_Pattern/Readme.md

 - To run the target method, I created the ExecuteAll() procedure of the invoker object I created.
 The client will directly run the commands with this method in this class.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Command_Design_Pattern/InvokerFileOperations.cs).

--The client DI passes the command object to the invoker object so that it can execute the command.Execute() method from within the invoker.Execute() method.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Command_Design_Pattern/Program.cs).
+- The client DI passes the command object to the invoker object so that it can execute the command.Execute() method from within the invoker.Execute() method.[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/blob/master/Behavioral_Patterns/Command_Design_Pattern/Program.cs).